Seven Elements of a Compliance Program Toolkit

 A Partner in FTLF’s health law practice group, Adam counsels a diverse spectrum of community-based organizations that render primary and behavioral healthcare services on a wide range of health law issues, with a particular focus on fraud and abuse, reimbursement and payment, and antitrust and competition matters.
 [Full Bio]

 As Partner and Compliance Counsel with the firm’s health law practice group, Dianne advises health centers on implementing effective compliance programs and on addressing top compliance risk areas.
 Dianne counsels health centers and other organizations on developing compliance programs that include the OIG’s seven elements, respond to identified compliance risk areas and reflect the organization’s culture.
 Dianne also advises health centers and other organizations on patient privacy and confidentiality, including the HIPAA Privacy Rule and 42 CFR Part 2.
 She has experience responding to privacy and security incidents, including determining whether there has been a breach, notifying patients and the government, and creating corrective action plans.
 [Full Bio]

 There are no continuing education credits or other attendance records associated with this product.

-Purchasing this Toolkit provides access through the end of the current calendar year.
-This access includes any updates or additions FTLF makes to Toolkit resources throughout that year at no extra charge.
+Purchasing this Toolkit provides access for one calendar year.
+This access includes any updates or additions FTLF makes to Toolkit resources throughout the year at no extra charge.

 We only allow community health centers to purchase Toolkits.
 As a result, we must review and approve all purchases to verify eligibility.
 We review and approve Toolkit purchases as quickly as possible, but there are occasional delays.
 Please allow 3-5 business days for approval.